1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 If you need to clean the nozzle during the printing procedure to take off excessive amount of melted filament or if the nozzle is clogged, mind the warnings from above and check out the following steps in the expandable block below.

 However, keep in mind that nozzles are consumables though, they won't last forever.
 So get yourself some good quality nozzles right away so that you can easily replace a nozzle which is too clogged or where the tip may already be harmed.
-A harmed tip may also cause artefacts like stringing for example, so also keep that in mind if you suddenly see yourself confronted with weird and unexplainable printing behavior (in terms of quality).
+A harmed tip or worn out nozzle may also cause artefacts like stringing for example, so also keep that in mind if you suddenly see yourself confronted with weird and unexplainable printing behavior (in terms of quality).

+!!! warning

+    *Don't do cold pulls for cleaning a nozzle when using any kind of coated nozzles!* This also involves hardened steel nozzles!
+Referring to the manufacturers, the coating might be harmed when doing so.

 ??? example "Cleaning The Nozzle"